-Spend some time in the kitchen with the whole family and put together this delicate yet comforting Spinach, Mushroom and Ricotta Cheese Manicotti Skillet.
+Spend some time in the kitchen with the whole family and put together this delicate yet comforting Spinach, Mushroom and Ricotta Cheese Manicotti recipe.
 The kids will have a blast stuffing the shells (although if they are anything like mine, prepare for some mess)!

 It's no secret that we love cooking as a family around here.
 It doesn't happen as often as we would like, because hey, life get's busy and Daddy works a lot!
 But when we do we make something together we make something a little bit more involved than usual, and then we sit down and enjoy it as a family.

 For us, it all started on the first New Year's Day my husband and I spent together a million years ago.
 We decided to make wonton soup from scratch - including the dumplings and the dumpling wrappers.

-- 1 box Manicotti shells
+- 1 8 oz box Manicotti shells

-- 2 tbsp extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

 - 3 cloves garlic, minced